develephant/aluxa-install/README.md

 |`card`|A card object.
 See "Using Cards" below.|N|
 |`type`|The speech input type (PlainText,SMML).|N|

-## Using Cards
+## Using Home Cards

-Cards are displayed on the __Alexa__ mobile app and are associated to the request made.
-Displaying a card is optional.
+Home Cards are displayed on the __Alexa__ mobile app and are associated to the request made.
+Displaying a card is optional, but can provide additional response context.
 A Card has a specfic structure and methods as outlined below:

 ### `Card.new([type])`